levoxtrip/PKB/docs/topics/strive.md

 ## Purpose
 Listen to your heart.

+Find the thing that ignites your curiosity and drive.

 Purpose gives power to endure the suffering.
 Purpose gives you filter to cutout choices:
 - is doing this useful for my purpose?
 - is drinking/eating this useful for my purpose?
 - is buying this useful for my purpose?

+Number one purpose in life is to better oneself.
+Why am I not doing this for myself?

+If you don't want to do something, you don't care enough about yourself.

+Find what you'd die for and then live for it.

+If you end up doing what you love the money will come.

+Realise your uniqueness:
+- Why are you special?
+- What are you uniquely here to do on this planet?
+What are you meant to do?
+- What makes you different?

+What is it you want to do with your life?
+Then every decision you make from here on out should be in service of that

 ### Reflection
 - Why am I here?
+- Am I to afraid to do what I really want?
 - To whom can I be of service?
 - What is most meaningful for you?
 - What is your life about?
+- What is the pain you enjoy that most people don't tolerate?
+- What does the world need?
+- Is there joy, ease and lightness in what I am doing?
+- Would you keep on doing it if nobody would be watching or can see your results?
+- What do you bring other people?

+## Rewards
+Don't fall for short term rewards.

+You got to earn the fruits you want from your work - nothing will ever give to you.

+### Intermittent reinforcement
+Delivery of a reward at irregular intervals has been determined to yield the greatest effort form the subject

+Reinforce behaviour at unpredictable intervals, rather then regularly

+Use random, intermittent rewards (like a slot machine) to maintain motivation.
+After your goal work, flip a coin: heads = reward vs. tails = no reward. #Toolbox

+On a reward day, try using positive self-talk.
+Do it for 30-60 seconds to reinforce the neural circuits associated with internal motivation.
+Treat yourself to a physical reward from time to time.
+For example, watch a movie or eat a food you enjoy!

+### Rewards
+* Enjoy a favorite snack
+* Read a chapter of a book
+* Spend time meditating
+* Take a short break
+* Have a relaxing bath
+* Call a friend or family member

 ## Serve
 The point of all of this is to make the world not just yourself a better place
+## Success
+You only can compete with yourself - is this the best I can/could do today?
+Have I gone further today than yesterday?
+The only competition that makes sense - challenge your self.

+The only focus should be on getting better at what you're doing.
+Focus on what you are doing.
+Get better at what are you doing.
+Everything else is a waste of time.

+Success happens on the long run.

+Set your life/environment up to your obsessions.

+Be true to your strength - but also work on your weaknesses.

+Do the work.
+Over and over again - just do the work.

+You really want to be great at something, you have to truly care about it.

+We think some outward success is gonna change something inside but it’s not!
+It may make live more comfortable but it doesn’t change who we are Any hole in ourself is not get filled by success

+### Habits and skills to live a successful life
+1. skill and habit to manage your state and emotional actions and reactions
+2. Knowing what people need in general - and knowing and what you need in particular
+3. People skills : how to see things from other peoples point of view and how to communicate from their view
+4. Ability to focus, learn, practise, apply what you learn

+### Do ordinary things
+Ordinary people can do extraordinary things by choosing to be what most people are unwilling to be: consistent, hardworking, patient, and determined.

+### Measurement of Success
+It's in how you choose to measure success.
+I don't measure my success by displays of monetary wealth.
+I prefer to measure it base on social and global impact.

+We must take care in choosing the way in which we measure success because the metrics we choose will determine all of our actions and beliefs.

+You get to choose how you measure success.

+Take a moment and set up Happiness Hypotheticals with some of your biggest drives and desires in your life and see what answer comes up.

+“Would you rather be rich and work a job you hate, or have an average income and work a job you love?”

+“Would I rather be read by a massive audience for something I don’t care writing about, or a smaller audience for something I do care writing about?”

+Definition of success must include how much you helped others

+### Reflection
+- What are your metrics of you being successful?
+- What is working?
+What is not?
+- What are other people not doing?
+What can I do of that?

 ## To-dos